CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 LC168F-2H: 0.63 US qt (0.60 L)

 Running the engine with a low oil level can cause engine damage.
-However, to avoid the inconvenience of an unexpected shutdown, fill the upper limit, and check the oil level regularly.
+However, to avoid the inconvenience of an unexpected shutdown, fill to the upper limit, and check the oil level regularly.

 1. Screw in the filler cap/dipstick securely.